-Under the guidance of BBA IN MARKETING AND AUTOMOBILE MANAGEMENT
+12 BBA IN MARKETING AND AUTOMOBILE MANAGEMENT GALGOTIAS UNIVERSITY, INDIA.

 Introduction

 In the highly competitive business world of the present, it has become more vital than ever to have strong customer relationships.
 Customer Relationship Management (CRM) is a strategic process that harmonizes processes, people, and technology to effectively understand and satisfy the needs of customers.
 With the use of CRM systems, companies can gather and analyze data about customers to improve satisfaction, loyalty, and long-term profitability.